vansh-2266/Hack-Covid-19/README.md

 # Hack-Covid-19
-It is a one stop Covid-19 portal made by me and one of my teammate.
+It is a one stop Covid-19 portal made by me and one of my teammate, In which we have used different tech stack (like html, css, javascript, bootstrap, Django , APIs, web Scrapping)
 In this website a person will get all necessary information they need to have during covid Information like availability of Oxygen bed , vaccine centers, ICU beds and many more.

 // Requirements of System & Software to run this projects: